ArjunFrancis/FREE-AI-RESOURCES/README.md

 - Difficulty levels clearly marked (🟢🟡🔴)
 - Real-world applicability verified
 - No low-quality or outdated content
-- Quality score: 8.7/10 (above industry standard)
+- Regular verification and updates

 ### 📊 Expertly Organized
 - Organized by learning format (not just topics)